 The primary market risk to which we are exposed is interest rate risk.
 We have entered into variable-to-fixed interest rate swap arrangements economically hedging \$550.0 million of the \$725.0 million term loan at a fixed interest rate of 6.734%.
 For a discussion of market risks, see Item 7A.
 "Quantitative and Qualitative Disclosures About Market Risk" contained in our annual report on Form 10-K for the fiscal year ended January 1, 2009 and incorporated by reference herein.
-As of April 2, 2009, we are faced with uncertainty regarding the \$137.5 million portion of the interest rate swap agreement with Lehman as discussed in Notes 3 and 6 to our unaudited condensed consolidated financial statements, with respect to which LBSF is in default.
-If that portion of the swap were terminated, there would be an additional \$137.5 million of unhedged variable rate debt outstanding and a 100 basis point fluctuation in market interest rates would have the effect of increasing or decreasing our interest expense by approximately \$3.9 million for an annual period on a total of \$386.5 million of unhedged debt.
-Because each of our interest rate swaps, including the one with Lehman, was in a liability position at April 2, 2009, we are not currently exposed to counterparty risk related to the swaps.
+As of July 2, 2009, we are faced with uncertainty regarding the \$137.5 million portion of the interest rate swap agreement with Lehman as discussed in Notes 3 and 6 to our unaudited condensed consolidated financial statements, with respect to which LBSF is in default.
+If that portion of the swap were terminated, there would be an additional \$137.5 million of unhedged variable rate debt outstanding.
+While the current interest rates on that debt are lower than those implicit in the hedge, a 100 basis point fluctuation in market interest rates would have the effect of increasing or decreasing our interest expense by approximately \$3.9 million for an annual period on a total of \$386.5 million of unhedged debt.
+Because each of our interest rate swaps, including the one with LBSF, was in a liability position at July 2, 2009, we are not currently exposed to counterparty risk related to the swaps.
+When LBSF defaulted on their swap agreement we began suspending payments under the swap agreement due to the default.
+Such amounts withheld currently aggregate \$3.9 million, which is included in accrued expenses in our unaudited condensed consolidated financial statements included elsewhere in this document.
+We have taken the position that, under the terms of the LBSF swap agreement, these amounts may be off-set against any future payments owed by LBSF should market interest rates increase.